pa-ba/Rattus/README.md

 # Usage

-This library has been tested with GHC versions 8.6, 8.8, 8.10, 9.0 and
+This library has been tested with GHC versions 8.6 to 9.6.
-9.2.
 To install it, issue the following command:

 	cabal install